 Many properties in coastal areas depend on bores for their non-potable water supply.
 Bores are regulated by Southern Rural Water and approved without consideration of development impacts.
 Wastewater systems must not be located close to bores for health reasons.
 If a wastewater system cannot be accommodated on a vacant residential property because of the close proximity of an existing bore, then it cannot be developed with a house.
-Existing mapping of bores that are available is often inaccurate and hard to verify and, as a result, decision making is hard and time consuming.
+Existing mapping of bores that are available is often inaccurate and hard to verify and, as a result,

-Committees of Management
+Commitees of Management